dosado/CMSC-22-JAVA-PERSONAL-PROJECT/README.md

     - I employed the " JUnit Unit Test " in Eclipse IDE

 3. Best Practices Practiced
+    - source code is less than 2,000 lines
     - Use of camelCase in naming Variables and Methods
     - Use of Verbs in Methods
+    - use of wholewords in naming
+    - used tabs for consistency in indentions
+    - line characters do not extend outside of visible screen area
+    - Detailed code for every Method to indicate its purpose.